avivrosenberg/avivr.net-quartz/content/Posts/2019-10-31 Logistic Regression.md

 ## Part 1: Binary Logistic Regression with numpy

-As a warm up, we'll start by implementing this algorithm and training it from scratch using just `numpy` (and a toy dataset from `sklearn`).
+As a warm-up, we'll start by implementing this algorithm and training it from scratch using just `numpy` (and a toy dataset from `sklearn`).

-This is a classic and very simple example of implementing and training a machine learning algorithm.
+This is a classic and elementary example of implementing and training a machine learning algorithm.
 By first using only `numpy`, we get to see the barebone details without the help of any fancy machine-learning library.

 ### Dataset

 The `scikit-learn` library comes with a few [toy datasets](http://scikit-learn.org/stable/datasets/index.html#toy-datasets) that are fun to quickly train small models on.

-As an example we'll load the Wisconsin-breast cancer database:
+As an example, we'll load the Wisconsin-breast cancer database:
 * 569 samples of cancer patients
 * 30 features: various properties of tumor cells extracted from images
 * 2 classes: Tumor is either Benign or Malignant